 It is possible that the contracting provider is actually an affiliate of the health entity.
 This can be the case where hospitals own HMOs that then contract back to the parent hospital.
 These arrangements should be understood for potential impact of the financial weakness of any of the participants.

+Determine whether the insurer’s special payment arrangements (i.e., bonus and withold arrangements) with providers are material, reasonable, and reported correctly.